easyjfisc/easyjfisc/README.md

 ### Fun Facts
 * 🌲 I love the outdoors: my free time is spent mountain biking, running, and rock climbing
-* 🎸 I play guitar
+* 🎸 I play guitar and I'm a huge metalhead
 * ☕ I have a caffeine addiction

 ## Skills